HTML List Tags – UL, OL and DL

-By using lists you can arrange your content or information in well mannered form.
-You can manage them in the form of Ascending and Descending order or indent wise also.
-In the below figure you can see all the three types of lists.
+By using lists you can arrange your content or information in a well-mannered form.
+You can manage them in the form of Ascending and Descending order or indent-wise also.
+In below figure you can see all three types of lists.

 HTML <ul> Element